Who are you searching for?

 The state of Louisiana has a diverse array of plant and animal life.
 Local plant life can consist of hybrid Louisiana iris, silverbell tree, bald cypress, and gulf coast yucca.
 While venturing throughout the state, you might see animals such as the turkey, the turtles, the mink, or the civet cats.

-Trustwell Living at Russ Place, Savannah Court of Bastrop and Savannah Grand of West Monroe are the top-rated independent living facilities near Monroe, Louisiana.
+Trustwell Living at Russ Place, Savannah Court of Bastrop and The Arbors and Terrace of Ruston are the top-rated independent living facilities near Monroe, Louisiana.
 See full list of communities.

 There are 6 independent living facilities near Monroe, Louisiana.
 See the full list.